 top of page

-Easy Tricks to Better Bones by Helen Wall
+Easy Tricks to Better Bone Health by Dr Helen Wall

 There aren’t many things we can do to truly slow down the ageing process but taking control of our bone health might just be one.
 Sadly, most of us will hit our top bone strength by age 25-30 and from 40 onwards the only predetermined way for our bone strength is down but so what?
 What can we do if anything to strengthen our bones?
 Why should we bother?